 2.)
 St Paul’s Cathedral

-Built in 1868 it’s a breathtaking example of Gothic Revival architecture in Australia.
-It’s free to enter (save that cash dolla y’all!), so make sure to pop inside for a gander when you’ve finished admiring the impressive exterior.
+Built back in 1868 it’s a breathtaking example of Gothic Revival architecture in Australia.
+It’s free to enter, so make sure to pop inside for a gander when you’ve finished admiring the impressive exterior.

-The building itself is impressive to see from outside, and the sprawling gardens and parkland which surround it are a great pace to explore or stop for a picnic.
+The building itself is impressive to see from outside, and the sprawling gardens and parkland which surround it are a great place to explore or stop for a picnic, too.

 4.)
 Eureka Tower

 This impressive skyscraper is 91 stories high, crowned and plated with gold.
 Its gold plating is a nod to the prospectors of the Victorian goldfields, whose 1854 rebellion (The Eureka Stockade) bequeathed its name to the tower.

 Appreciate the glimmering facade from the ground, then head up to the Skydeck on the 88th floor for an unrivalled view of the city below.
 If you’re looking for views, it’s easily one of the best things to do in Melbourne.

 5.)
 The Melbourne Cricket Ground

 Whether you’re a sports fan or not, the MCG has hosted enough iconic sports events that it it’s now considered a piece of history rather than just a sporting ground.